 Guidelines for Public Recital

 The recital review committee includes three individuals: a recital supervisor appointed by the Director of Graduate Studies (DGS), and two additional members of the Graduate Faculty.
 By the middle of the semester before your planned recital, you need to request the DGS to appoint a recital supervisor.
-Ordinarily this will be the faculty member who supervised you in your independent studies (MUS 792).
+Ordinarily this will be the faculty member who supervised you in your independent studies (MUSIC 792).
 The supervisor will serve as chair of the Recital Committee, to which two additional Graduate Faculty members will be appointed.
 After your committee has been appointed, the submission of an informal proposal of the program is advisable.

 The recital committee will attend the recital, and will vote pass or fail; at least two passing votes are required to satisfy the recital requirement.
 An informal discussion between you and your committee, concerning the performance and program notes, will be scheduled for a few days after the recital.